-This is because the health characteristics of the current older population is not the same as younger age groups, and also because we expect many more older residents to take responsibility for their care.
+This is because the health characteristics of the current older population is not the same as younger age groups and also because we expect many more older residents to take responsibility for their care.
 Many have access to greater resources than the generation that went before them.
 Many conditions can be prevented or at least managed to lessen the chances of deterioration.
-And our communities need to be mobilised to provide support and mutual assistance so that many more can take an active part in community life and continue to make a contribution.
+And our communities can be expected to help by providing support and mutual assistance so that many more can take an active part in community life and continue to make a contribution.